joho1968/Cloudbridge-2FA/README.md

 ## Changelog

 ### 1.0.5
-* Verified with WordPress 6.8
+* Verified with WordPress 6.8 and 6.9

 ### 1.0.4
 * Verified with WordPress 6.7